-Contacting an attorney should be a priority for anyone incurring injuries due to another party’s negligence in Dougherty County.
-If you have suffered a personal injury in Albany, call the office of Joe Durham Jr., P.C. at (229)351-5320 today, your ability to file a claim depends on taking action as soon as possible.
+Contacting an Albany personal injury attorney should be a priority for anyone incurring injuries due to another party’s negligence in Dougherty County.
+If you have suffered a personal injury in Albany, call the office of Joe Durham Jr., P.C. at 229-210-6226 today, your ability to file a claim depends on taking action as soon as possible.

 How Long Do I Have to File a Personal Injury Claim?

 Georgia laws set strict deadlines for claims referring to personal injuries.
-Known as statutes of limitations, these only allow two years from the injury date.
-If the case also involves damage to personal property, the state gives two extra years, allowing four years from the date of the property damage to file a claim.
+Known as statutes of limitations, these only allow two years from the personal injury case date.
+If the case also involves damage to personal property, the state gives two extra years, allowing four years from the date of the property damage to file a claim

 Claims or court trials filed beyond this period will almost always be dismissed.
 For claims against the government, there are different deadlines.
 The ones against the state have a two-year statute of limitations.
 The ones against cities or counties have to be filed within six months.

-At Joe Durham Jr. P.C., we advise our clients to take action as soon as possible.
+At the law firm Joe Durham Jr. P.C., we advise our clients to take action as soon as possible.
 In personal injury cases, the burden of proof falls on the claimant, and gathering evidence takes time.
 The claimant or their personal injury attorney will have to prove: